 - 1.55-oz milk chocolate candy bar – 9 mg

 Drugs that contain caffeine will display exact amounts on their labels.

 People are usually warned not to consume caffeine while pregnant, as it can pose risks to the mother and child.
 While these risks diminish after birth, caffeine can affect a baby who is breast-fed.

 Small amounts of caffeine can be transferred through breast milk, so anyone who is nursing should limit their caffeine intake before feedings.
 Most babies older than 3 months can tolerate these relatively small amounts.
-One study found that regular caffeine consumption by nursing women had little or no consequences on sleep patterns of babies and children aged over 3 months.

 However, large amounts of caffeine can make babies fussy and irritable.
 It can also lead to trouble developing regular sleep patterns and other negative effects.

 A doctor can provide specific recommendations, but there should generally be a 1–2-hour gap between caffeine consumption and nursing.

 The overall effects of caffeine can last throughout the day.
 The drug can linger in the body and may have subtle consequences, even after the noticeable effects have worn off.